History is the career of a frightened animal who has to deaden himself against life in order to live.Ernest Becker, Escape from Evil

 Given the total inevitability part, every human being faces only two options:

-(a) To resent, fear and attempt to deny the looming end, resulting in deep anxiety followed by a resolve to grab and consume as much and as fast as possible before it comes;
+(a) To resent, fear and attempt to deny the looming end, which will result in deep anxiety, followed by a resolve to grab and consume as much and as fast as possible before it comes;

-(b) To leave the mystery where it is, and consider the billions who came before, and all who will come after, as a spur to leave the world and everything in it in a better condition than the one in which it was found.
+(b) To leave the mystery where it is, and consider the billions who came before you, and all who will come after, as a spur to leave the world and everything in it in a better condition than the one in which you found it.

 Death-terror causes people to seize everything they can, as quickly as they can.
-They’re not going to be there to see the wreckage anyway, so it doesn’t matter how much of a mess they make.
-That greed is linked to a flight response, a complex sublimation of fear into animal nature: it’s a flight from terror into blinding, blurring sensuality, whether through food, sex, drinking, drugs, the acquisition of power over others, fine threads, massages and mud facials, whatever will drown the panic out in ever-more intense, more exquisite sensations.
+They won’t be there to see the wreckage anyway, so it doesn’t matter how much of a mess they make.
+The greed is a flight response, a complex sublimation of fear into animal nature: it’s a flight from blind terror into blinding, blurring sensuality, whether through food, sex, drinking, drugs, the acquisition of power over others, fine threads, massages and mud facials, whatever will drown the panic out in ever more intense, more rarefied sensations.

 Becker says that placing yourself above other people is a way of convincing yourself that you are immortal, that death is literally not coming; there is a psychological moment to that theory that is undeniably compelling, especially with respect to politics, plus his arguments are supremely elegant and sound.
 But to my mind fear degrades the mind so deeply that even the “immortality project” is commonly kind of sludged out of the way in favor of blindly stuffing your terrified face one way or another, as the current inhabitant of the White House appears to demonstrate every day.

 Extrapolate personal terror and greed into politics and business, and you can see very easily why unchecked power tends irrevocably to corruption and abuse.
-Few systems are equipped to resist the bedrock human motivation of naked, terrified greed—perhaps because death-terror goes unnamed as the root of it.
+Few systems are equipped to resist the bedrock human motivation of naked terror—perhaps because it goes unnamed as the root cause.